APThreatHunter: An automated planning-based threat hunting framework: Threat Hunting as Planning

 \section{Threat Hunting as Planning}

-In this section, we cast threat hunting as a planning problem and present a generic framework for its operation.
-Since the framework is applicable to various threat hunting scenarios, we refer to the system under examination as $\system$, $\alliocas$ denotes a set of all possible IoCs and a domain file (i.e., actions) of $\Xi$ as $\domainfile{\Xi}$.
+In this section, we cast the threat hunting problem as a planning problem then propose a generic framework for its operation.
+Since the framework is independent from the system under examination, we refer to such a system as $\system$ and a domain file (i.e., actions) of $\Xi$ as $\domainfile{\Xi}$.
+The domain file contains actions were the planner can use to try to perform an attack.
 Based on the definition of a planning problem provided by \citeauthor{ghallab2016automated}, we define threat hunting as a planning task as follows: